chroma-core/chroma/docs/docs.trychroma.com/pages/guides/index.md

 ##### Choosing which data is returned

 When using get or query you can use the include parameter to specify which data you want returned - any of `embeddings`, `documents`, `metadatas`, and for query, `distances`.
 By default, Chroma will return the `documents`, `metadatas` and in the case of query, the `distances` of the results. `embeddings` are excluded by default for performance and the `ids` are always returned.
 You can specify which of these you want returned by passing an array of included field names to the includes parameter of the query or get method.
+Note that embeddings will be returned as a 2-d numpy array in `.get` and a python list of 2-d numpy arrays in `.query`.

 {% tabs group="code-lang" hideTabs=true %}
 {% tab label="Python" %}